Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_4_1_14_1 disp, don, era

 These commands have the same meaning as correspondingly display, donly and erase, but with the difference that they evaluate the arguments using glob pattern rules.
-For example, to display all objects with names d_1, d_2, d_3, etc. it is enouth to run the command:
+For example, to display all objects with names d_1, d_2, d_3, etc. it is enough to run the command:
 ~~~~~{.cpp}
 disp d_*
 ~~~~~